 Assist with non-meeting activities such as fundraising, maintaining spirit items.

 Come in and say “Hi!” when dropping off or picking up a student.
 Take a moment to make friends with other parents and team adults.

 During August, we won’t have regular meetings.
-However, we will be doing some outreach activities and hosting an open house.
+However, we will have an end of season celebration and will host an open house.

 Winter through Early Spring